 I love bike riding and want Harrison to love it as well.
 Bike camp is an essential stepping stone to help him find and love the freeing feeling of riding a bike.
 It was awesome seeing him make strides in the direction of doing so.
 It was also great fun every week watching him learn this valuable life lesson in a fun format along with his peers.
 I wish bike camp was every week all year.

 Learning to ride a bike can be an overwhelming task for a child with Down syndrome.
 DSACK's Strider Bike Camp aims to make it easy and fun.
-Using the Strider no-pedal balance bike, and Strider's turnkey curriculum to teach students how to ride on two wheels.
-In four one-hour sessions, we break down the task into a safe and natural progression – almost as natural as walking.
+Using the Strider no-pedal balance bike, and Strider's turnkey curriculum, students learn to ride on two wheels safely.
+In four one-hour sessions, we break down the task into a natural progression: almost as natural as walking.
 In the end, students are able to improve their balance, coordination, and confidence.
-Plus, learning on a Strider Bike provides a perfect transition to a pedal bike.
+Plus, learning on a Strider bike provides a perfect transition to a pedal bike.
 The camp is taught by the DSACK education coordinator in the parking lot of the DSACK office building.

 © 2022 Down Syndrome association of central kentucky